Agile & Models

 Yet, shared ownership and emerging architectures are not always possible and models may be necessary when organizational units have to share architecture assets.
-That set agile and model driven approaches at different levels: the former for development teams, the latter for development processes, with models defined respectively as white and black boxes.
+That set agile and model driven approaches at different levels: the former for development teams, the latter for development processes, with models managed by epics and referenced by stories.

 - Agile between Space & Time